Tuscarawas County assistance programs.

 - Additional programs - They range from a food pantry to congregate meals for seniors and the elderly.
 Or call the non-profit for information on job training, credit counseling, and referrals.

 Contact HARCATUS Tri-County Community Action Organization, which is located in New Philadelphia, at (740) 922-0933.
-Learn more.
+Various employment, grant programs, loans, and other support is offered.
+Learn more on HARCATUS Tri-County Community Action Organization assistance programs.

 Free foreclosure counseling, debt assistance, and bankruptcy advice